mrdominguez/cloudera-manager-cli/README.md

 It is compatible with Cloudera Manager 5.x (API v6 or higher).
 Most of the functionality should also work (not fully tested) with Cloudera Manager 4.x (API v5 or lower), although you may see `Use of uninitialized value...` messages and/or failures.

-A separate REST client (`cmapi.pl`) is provided to call the endpoints not supported by the CLI.
+A separate REST client (`cmapi.pl`) is provided to call the endpoints not supported by the CLI. `cmapi.pl` can also be used to get any command's downloadable result data, provided by`resultDataUrl`.

 Unless overridden by the `-api` option, `cmcli.pl` will use the default API version available: